brandstrat-sas/omldeploytool/docker-compose/README.md

 ## OMniLeads interaction tool <a name="oml_manage"></a>

-In this directory, we have the script "oml_manage," which allows us to perform various actions such as clearing cache, deleting the database, launching the Django shell, invoking the Asterisk CLI, etc.
+In this directory, we have the script "oml_manage," which allows us to perform various actions such as backup & restore, clearing cache, deleting the database, launching the Django shell, invoking the Asterisk CLI, etc.

 For more options: